Meet Dr. Harry T. Haramis, New Jersey’s Abdominoplasty Specialist

 - Is willing to adopt an exercise routine and a well-balanced diet for maximum and prolonged benefits

-The cost of tummy tuck surgery in New Jersey typically ranges in price from $7,900 - $12,900, depending upon the length and complexity, and any additional procedures performed at the same time, such as liposuction, or breast work.
+The cost of tummy tuck surgery typically ranges in price from $7,900 - $12,900, depending upon the length and complexity, and any additional procedures performed at the same time, such as liposuction, or breast work.